 Marilyn joined NAMI in August 2014 and manages NAMI’s Family-to–Family program, Family Support Groups, and Family Connections (BPD).
 She is also a Family–to-Family teacher and trainer and is certified to teach Question, Persuade, Refer (QPR), Good Mental Health in the Workplace, Youth Mental Health First Aid, Mental Health First Aid, Early Warning Signs and other programs.
 After the illness of her son she became involved with NAMI Minnesota.
 Marilyn has a Masters degree in Education and is a former educator in the St. Paul Public School System.

-Cynthia Fashaw, Director of Multicultural Outreach and Children’s Program
+Cynthia Fashaw, Director of Children’s Programs & Multicultural Outreach

-Renee Obrecht-Como, Director of Operations and Grants Management
+Melissa Haeska, Director of Operations & Grants Management

-Beth Ringer, Director of Outreach and Community Engagement
+Sara Carothers, Director of Community Outreach and Engagement